-An investor asks for your data room.
+The other party asks for your data room.
 You have 24 hours.
 This is exactly what should be in it - organized, ready, and nothing missing.

 In this guide

-A data room - or virtual data room (VDR) - is a secure online space where you store and share confidential company documents.
+A data room or virtual data room (VDR) is a secure online space where you store and share confidential company documents.
 It's used during fundraising, due diligence, M&A, and any situation where sensitive information needs to go to an outside party in a controlled way.

 A proper data room gives you access controls (who sees which documents), audit trails (who opened what and when), and security features like NDA gating and watermarking.
-Investors expect this now.
+Recipients expect this now.
 Not having one signals disorganization at exactly the wrong moment.

 A data room is not the same as a Google Drive folder or a Dropbox link.
 Drive gives you file storage.
-A data room gives you controlled access, tracking, and security - which is what investors and acquirers actually need when they're reviewing sensitive information.
+A data room gives you controlled access, tracking, and security - which is what visitors and acquirers actually need when they're reviewing sensitive information.

 Here's what a complete data room includes: